NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 > Ignores the configuration row.
 This is useful when troubleshooting an item or you wish to save details in the configuration file, but not activate it.

-## The style column can be used in conjunction with a function, or on it's own.
+## The style column can be used in conjunction with a function, or on its own.

 **EXAMPLE:**